 Pets are treasured members of our families, and their well-being is a top priority for pet owners.
 But have you ever wondered what would happen to your animal companions if something were to happen to you?
 That's where pet trusts come into play.
 In this blog post, we will explore how pet trusts can ensure the care and protection of your beloved pets.
-Understanding Pet Trusts: Pet trusts allow you to set aside funds and make provisions for the care, maintenance, and medical needs of your pets … [Read more...] about Pet Trusts: How to Ensure Your Pets Are Taken Care Of
+By creating a pet trust, you can have peace of mind knowing that your furry friends will be cared for according to your wishes, even in … [Read more...] about Pet Trusts: How to Ensure Your Pets Are Taken Care Of

 The American culture is one in which animals are considered pets instead of livestock.
 As such, the majority of American households consider an animal to be part of the family.
 Collectively, Americans own almost 80 million dogs and cats, with over 60 percent of all households owning a pet of some type.
 Most animal owners understand that pet ownership involves a tremendous amount of responsibility for the pet.
 To make sure that all pet owners keep that in mind, “Responsible Pet Owner’s Month” is … [Read more...] about Pet Owners – February Is Responsible Pet Owner Month

 An Aurora, Indiana woman recently made an unusual request in her Last Will and Testament – a request that has turned into a national debate on social media sites.
 Among the terms of her Will, Connie Ley asked that her German shepherd, Bela, be euthanized and buried with her.
 At the time of her death, Bela was a healthy nine year old dog, causing her request to ignite a heated legal and moral debate over her right to make the request.
 While you may not have any desire to make such a request in … [Read more...] about Is Your Pet an Estate Asset?